What It Means to Be an Advocate

 During the assessment, it was discovered Darleen isn’t always the most prompt at paying her bills.
 “I’ve got better things to do,” Darleen said.
 One of our recommendations was to use IKOR’s simple bill pay service.
 Darleen was happy not to have to worry about her bills, and her family had peace of mind knowing the lights wouldn’t be turned off on their mother.
 From simple bill pay to helping coordinate home repairs and yard maintenance, Darleen’s Personal Needs Coordinator has made sure her finances are in order and the home remains in “ship shape,” just the way Fred would have done.

 An Advocate is a special person.
-They are intensely focused on achieving the best outcomes for their clients.
+They are intensely focused on achieving the best outcomes for those in their care.
 An advocate has a deep network of professionals and can connect their client to the resources they need to live a happy and fulfilled life.
 IKOR Advocates have received special training and take time to get to know each client.
 During a visit to Darleen’s home, Stacy, an IKOR Advocate, learned that Darleen loved to quilt but had quit attending her quilting group a few months ago because she no longer felt safe driving that long distance.
 Working with a carefully screened in-home care company, Stacy arranged weekly transportation so Darleen could once again spend time with her friends and quilt.

 For us, advocacy is about giving a voice to those who might not want to speak up for themselves because they don’t want to be a burden to their family.
 It is about making sure those who are vulnerable are protected.
 Advocacy is about listening closely and discovering the subtleties in our clients’ lives to ensure that every day is the best day it can be no matter what challenges our clients are facing.
 Advocacy is about using our deep knowledge and expertise gained over a lifetime of experience to improve the lives of our clients.